 In 1948 the Kitchener Daily Record was re-named the Kitchener-Waterloo Record, which name it retained until 1994, when it became simply The Record.
 In 1928 the paper moved from its home at 49 King Street west to a new building at 30 Queen Street north where it was to stay for 44 years until moving in May 1973 to 225 Fairway Road.
 When William J. Motz died in 1946 his son John E. Motz took over as publisher.
 The by-then Senator Euler sold his interest to Southam Press in 1953.
 John E. Motz died in 1975 and the Motz Family continued to own a controlling interest in the paper until 1990, when it was sold to Southam.
 In 1998, The Record was sold to Sun Media Corporation, and then in March 1999, to Torstar Corporation.
 In January 2005, the paper moved its offices to Market Square on King Street east in Kitchener's downtown core, and on March 11, 2008, the name was changed to the Waterloo Region Record.

 Scope and content

 Fonds consists of material relating to the history and operations of the Kitchener-Waterloo Record, from its beginnings in 1878 to 1988.
-Also consists of historical materials on the history of the Waterloo Region including newspaper articles, slides, photographs, and negatives.
+Also consists of historical materials on the history of Waterloo County and the Region of Waterloo including newspaper articles, slides, photographs, and negatives.
 Includes legal documents, clippings, ephemera, publications, artifacts, office files, photographic materials, and films.

 Includes ca. 460 slides; ca. 375 photographs; ca. 2830 negatives; 2 films.